 Feeling defeated with two months remaining in the busy season, I had to face the fact that what I was putting into my mouth had to change.
 I researched the low-carb diets.
 After looking at the meal plans, I felt it work perfectly for my current lifestyle.
 After the busy season, I was happy, I was down 30 pounds with no exercising.

 Welcome the holiday season!
 By New Year’s Eve, I was at my largest weight ever – 238 pounds.
 I did more research on the most popular diets.
 I read the good and bad stories.
 I realized all diet and fads are not a one-size-fits-all answer.
 Therefore, I decided to research me.
 What I learned about myself has changed my life.
-I can’t wait to share it with you in the next blog.
-In the meantime, if you tried a diet and had success or failure, I’d love to read about it in the comment section below.
+I can’t wait to share it with you in my next blog, how lost 70lbs and jump started my weight loss journey In the meantime, have you tried a diet and had success or failure?
+What were you weight loss challenges?
+Please share in the comments below.
+I really would love to know.